Aldergrove, Edmonton

-Aldergrove is a residential neighbourhood in west Edmonton, Alberta, Canada.
+Aldergrove is a residential neighbourhood in west Edmonton, Alberta, Canada where around 5,304 reside.

 The neighbourhood is bounded on the north by 87 Avenue, on the east by 178 Street, on the south by Whitemud Drive and on the west by Anthony Henday Drive.
 The Anthony Henday provides access to destinations to the south of the city including the Edmonton International Airport.
 Whitemud Drive provides access to destinations on the south side, including: the University of Alberta.
 Old Strathcona, Southgate Centre and South Edmonton Common.

 According to the 2001 federal census, over half (55.3%) of the residences in the neighbourhood were built during the 1970s.
 Most of the remainder (38.3%) were built during the 1980s.
 By 1990, residential development of the neighbourhood was substantially complete.